-English Church Architecture -
+English Church Architecture.

-HOWSHAM, St. John (SE 738 629) (August 2012)
+HOWSHAM, St. John (SE 738 629),

-(Bedrock: Triassic Penarth Group, Mudstone)
+(Bedrock: Triassic Penarth Group, Mudstone.)

 Inside the building, the masonry is enlivened with an ochre band running beneath the windows, a second about 15" (38 cms.) higher up, and a third at the springing level.
 The most immediately striking individual feature is the large, ostentatiously cinquefoil-cusped chancel arch.
 The chancel is approached up a single step but there are four more up to the altar.
 The organ chamber (if that is what it once was - at the time of this visit, it was little more than an untidy glory-hole) opens through a wide double-flat-chamfered arch, and a two-bay sedilia recessed in the S. wall opposite, consists of trefoil-cusped arches supported by an intervening black stone column with a stiff-leaf capital.
-The chancel and sanctuary floors show the usual increasing elaboration of the tiling patterns from west to east, the nave and chancel have wagon roofs, and the apse has a splayed roof nicely painted in red, blue and green (illustrated above).
+The chancel and sanctuary floors show the usual increasing elaboration of the tiling patterns from west to east, the nave and chancel have wagon roofs, and the apse has a splayed roof nicely painted in red, blue and green (as illustrated above).

 Other furnishings include the font (shown above left) in the southwest corner of the nave, with flush marble patterns inlaid in the circular bowl and four coloured marble columns with leaf capitals surrounding the central stone support beneath: it is attractive and well executed though lacking the exquisite bejewelled appearance of its companion piece at Whitwell-on-the-Hill.
-However, the same “marquetry” technique works to greater effect in the pulpit (above right), where the designs are closely spaced around the curved drum, and the beautiful reredos (below) is better still and the church’s finest individual item, formed of three carved stone circles with inlaid coloured marbles in the outer two.
+However, the same 'marquetry' technique works to greater effect in the pulpit (above right), where the designs are closely spaced around the curved drum, and the beautiful reredos (below) is better still and the church’s finest individual item, formed of three carved stone circles with inlaid coloured marbles in the outer two.
 Stained glass in the church is by Clayton & Bell and includes, around the apse, scenes from the life of Christ - in clockwise order, the Last Supper, the Transfiguration, the Crucifixion, the Deposition, Christ in Majesty, and what is possibly Christ with his disciples.